devmuhammad/bdc-frontend/README.md

 1.5 Coding Structure:

 The front-end code was structured in line with the standard.
 A “src” tree parent folder with “layout”, “views” & “components”.
-The back-end code was structured with MVC with Models, Views, Controllers and Routers.
-It also includes middleware to verify all incoming requests.

 1.6 Build Commands: